inveniosoftware/invenio/README.rst

     :target: https://discord.gg/8qatqBC

-Invenio Framework is like a Swiss Army knife of battle-tested, safe and secure modules providing you with all the features you need to run a trusted digital repository.
+Invenio Framework is like a Swiss Army knife of battle-tested, safe and secure modules providing you with all the features you need to build a trusted digital repository.

+**Built with Invenio Framework**

+Looking for a turn-key Research Data Management platform?
+Checkout `InvenioRDM <https://inveniosoftware.org/products/rdm/>`_

+Looking for a modern Integrated Library System?
+Checkout `InvenioILS <https://inveniosoftware.org/products/ils/>`_